surajrampure/imt-decal.github.io/index.md

 </a>

-- <b>Fall 2019 (last update April 23): </b> The status of this course for next semester is unknown.
-We will post any updates here.
-- Feel free to email `imt-decal@berkeley.edu` with any questions.
-- All announcements for current students will be on Piazza.
+- <b>Fall 2019 (last update May 2): This course will not be offered in Fall 2019. </b> However, all material from Spring 2019 will remain online at this page for self-studying.
+- Please direct all questions to `suraj.rampure@berkeley.edu`.

 <br>